kimbjerge/insectDCT/README.md

    - $ python pipeDetectAndClassifyInsectsTaxon.py  <br />
      	Performs detection and classification with ConvNextBase on CUDA:0

    - $ python pipeDetectAndClassifyInsectsTaxon.py --device cpu  <br />
 	    Performs detection and classification with ConvNextBase on CPU

+   - $ python pipeDetectAndClassifyInsectsTaxon.py --images "./project/images/"  <br />
+     	Specify path to folder location of images (*.jpg) to be processed.

+   - $ python pipeDetectAndClassifyInsectsTaxon.py --resultsDir "./project/detecions/"  <br />
+     	Specify path to folder location for destination to store results (*.csv and *.avi files).

    - $ python pipeDetectAndClassifyInsectsTaxon.py --device cpu --optimized ncnn <br />
 	Performs detection and classification with optimized YOLO NCNN model on CPU <br />
         On Raspberry Pi use YOLO11s model by changing parameter --yoloWeights see source code